AltheimIcarus/AltheimIcarus/README.md

 (2) the number of solved queries for each algorithm when one or more algorithms exceeded time limit to solve any query.

 Our paper is accepted by ICEIC2024.
 Kindly contact us should you have any enquiry.
-[Full Text Manuscript](https://github.com/AltheimIcarus/l2Match/blob/master/ChiQinCheng-ICEIC.pdf)

 ## Metrics
 The metrics are as such: